friedrichromstedt/upy/README.rst

 uncertain quantities involved.
 Complex uncertain values are supported; net uncertainties can be given for real-valued quantities.
-The objects holding uncertain values have array properties, though scalar arrays can be used; elements of an array behave as if they were uncertain quantities on their own.
+The objects holding uncertain values have array properties, though scalar arrays can be used; elements of an uncertain array behave as if they were uncertain quantities on their own.
 When requesting a string representation of an uncertain quantity, the typeset result can be influenced by the number of standard deviations to use and by the precision of the decimal fractions with respect to the uncertainty;